QuantStack/quantstack.github.io/_posts/2017-05-29-polyglot-scientific-computing-with-xtensor.md

 double xprocess(const E1& e1, const E2& e2)
 ```

-The `xprocess` template function is generic allows to use any type for its argument.
-If we try to call it with something that does not implement the `xexpression` interface, we will end up with cryptic errors.
+This `xprocess` template function is generic and allow the use of any type for its arguments.
+If we try to call it with something that does not actually implement the `xexpression` interface, we will end up with cryptic errors.
 To avoid this, we can modify the signature of `xprocess` so that the compiler complains when passed parameters are not xtensor expressions:

 ```cpp
 template <class E1, class E2>